 Alen Faljic created d.MBA to bridge the gap between the design community and the business community and ensure that both ends of an organization thrive.

-Alen Faljic noticed a stark disconnect between the goals his company (at the time, IDEO) put forth and those his design department were tackling.
+Alen Faljic noticed a stark disconnect between the goals his company (at the time, IDEO) put forth for design leaders and those his design department were tackling.
 His unique role as a Business Designer allowed him to see both sides of the coin, and he quickly realized this experience was not unique to IDEO.

 From that realization, the initial vision for d.MBA was formed.
 The concept of teaching artists and designers about business and vice versa became Alen's mission.

 Before creating the full-fledged cohort-based course that d.MBA is now, Alen started with a blog and a podcast.
-Growing subscriber counts quickly into the hundreds, he realized he’d have to move fast to monetize what he knew would be valuable content.
+Growing subscriber counts quickly into the hundreds, he realized he'd have to move fast to monetize and deliver what he knew would be valuable content.
 The community responded in kind, snatching up his $99 email-based course which included 40 different lessons.
 He gained a lot of insights from prototyping this model and, after seeing where his learners began dropping off, pivoted to a much more high-touch way of offering learning experiences.